coderamen666/srd-v3.5-md/psionics/psionic-races.md

     <div>

-    A half-giant is also considered to be one size larger when determining whether a creature's special attacks based on size (such as improved grab or swallow whole) can affect him.
+    A half-giant is also considered to be one size larger when determining whether a creature’s special attacks based on size (such as improved grab or swallow whole) can affect him.
 A half-giant can use weapons designed for a creature one size larger without penalty.
     However, his space and reach remain those of a creature of his actual size.
-The benefits of this racial trait stack with the effects of powers, abilities, and spells that change the subject's size category.
+The benefits of this racial trait stack with the effects of powers, abilities, and spells that change the subject’s size category.

     </div>